 Monitoring of patients1

-ADAKVEO® patients should be monitored for signs and symptoms of infusion-related reactions.
+ADAKVEO® patients should be monitored for and advised of signs and symptoms of infusion-related reactions.

 These may include the following: